 DEBRIEFING

-After completion of the study, participants will be given a full description of the scientific purpose of the study, and offered the opportunity to ask questions and make comments.
-The debriefing form will be tailored to match the experimental purpose of each study mentioned in this protocol.
-If an experiment involves multiple sessions, or if a subject chooses to participate in an imaging component of the same study (conducted under separate IRB approval), debriefing might commence only after all experimental sessions have been completed.
-Participants will be notified of this in the beginning of any multi-part study.
+After completion of the study, participants will be given a full description of the scientific purpose of the study, and offered the opportunity to email questions and comments.
+The debriefing form will be tailored to match the experimental purpose of the study mentioned in this protocol..
 For the online version the debriefing form will be available for the subjects.

 JEOPARDY